cositools/cosi-atmosphere/README.md

 The purpose or this library is to provide tools for dealing with atmospheric effects in gamma-ray astronomy.
 Currently, only the atmospheric response module is available, but future versions of the code will include modules for atmoshperic backgrounds, albedo emission, and reflection.

 ## Requirements <br />
-This module requires the MEGAlib code, available [here](http://megalibtoolkit.com/home.html).
+This package requires MEGAlib, available [here](http://megalibtoolkit.com/home.html).

 ## Getting Help
 For problems with the code please open an issue in github.
 For further assistance, please email Chris Karwin at christopher.m.karwin@nasa.gov.